About implantable cardiac devices

 Certain body imaging tests, such as magnetic resonance imaging (MRI) scans, should not be performed in someone with an artificial cardiac pacemaker, unless the person has an MRI-safe device.

-Some pacemakers (and implantable cardioverter defibrillators – see below) can be scanned safely in some circumstances, but special precautions are likely to be necessary, and only some MRI sites will be able to support these.
+Some pacemakers (and implantable cardioverter defibrillators – see AICD on this page) can be scanned safely in some circumstances, but special precautions are likely to be necessary, and only some MRI sites will be able to support these.
 If you need to have an MRI and you have an artificial cardiac pacemaker, be sure to discuss this with the MRI facility in advance.

 A person with an artificial cardiac pacemaker will require one or two pacemaker checks per year.
 These are generally conducted in specialised clinics.
 Adjustments to the pacemaker can be made non-invasively using a specially designed radio frequency programmer, with a wand placed on the skin over the implanted device.